Second Chance Inc – Social Enterprises Flourishing in Columbus

 Thomas Adams was another of the winners.
 He’s the owner of the Red Plate Blue Plate food truck, and he’d wanted to find a way to serve the less fortunate ever since he moved to Columbus.
 He entered GiveBackHack with a name, Abe’s Kitchen, and the intention to provide cheap, healthy meals to people in food-insecure areas.
 He emerged with seed money and a team—“zero to 100 mph in a weekend,” he said.

 Last fall, the Red Plate Blue Plate truck put on the Abe’s Kitchen banner three afternoons a week, mainly in the Linden STEM Academy parking lot.
 Abe’s offers the “HEAT menu”—healthy, economical, and tasty—and charges about $2 for familiar meals like tacos, spaghetti, and sloppy joes.
-Adams wants to provide affordable, nutritious food for working families that don’t have time, money, or access to healthy options otherwise.
+Adams wants to offer affordable, nutritious food for working families that don’t have time, money, or access to healthy options otherwise.

 Abe’s Kitchen served about 625 meals in two months; this year’s stretch goal is 20,000.
 Adams knows the chances of hitting it are slim, but he’s hoping to convince other food trucks in the area to take some shifts operating as Abe’s Kitchen.
 He would also like to expand the concept to Cleveland and other urban areas outside of Ohio.